 - Alexander Graham Bell

 Jonathan wasn’t easily shocked.
 From a young age, he’d been trying his hand at the family business, writing articles for his father’s papers.
 As a teenager, he’d often conduct research for his father’s stories, never quite taking it seriously but nonetheless often winding up in unusual situations in the name of journalism.
 He’d interviewed adulterers, men dressed as women, murderers, and hangmen.
 For a man of his profession, it was important to be able to remain calm and composed in any situation.
 He had to think quickly on his feet.
-He’d been beginning to think that nothing could surprise him.
+He’d thought that nothing could surprise him.

 “Oh my god!” he exclaimed now, taking in the scene.